Denim-Thangjam/GRIP-CV_IoT-TASKS/TASK-1/README.md

 2. Code for Object Dectection in Video (Using YOLOv3_tiny).
 3. Image on which the code is being tested.
 4. Video on which the code is being tested.

+Note: labels, weight and cfg files are not included...